Housing Authority of Baltimore City Pays Lead Judgments

 "It has always been our desire to satisfy these judgments.
 We explored a number of options to address these cases and resolve all remaining claims (filed and unfiled) in a global manner while continuing to serve the most vulnerable households in Baltimore," said Executive Director Graziano.
 "Unfortunately, a global resolution was not possible, and payment of the judgments involved complicated and lengthy matters including litigation in federal court, as well as HUD review and approval."

-To date HABC has paid nearly $4.6 million associated with four judgments.
-The agency is currently faced with eight unresolved judgments with two of those on appeal.
-It should be noted that while these cases were filed in recent years, they involve incidents that occurred prior to the implementation of Maryland’s lead law in 1996.
-HABC has been fully compliant with this law and is providing lead safe housing to all its families.
-In addition to trying to resolve these matters, HABC has the great responsibility of providing housing assistance for approximately 25,000 very low-income households throughout Baltimore City, while confronted with severe federal funding constraints and facing extensive unfunded requirements.
-HABC currently faces over $900 million in claims to date with an open-ended timeframe for additional claims to be filed.
+It should be noted that while these cases were filed in the past few years, they involve incidents that occurred prior to the implementation of Maryland’s lead law in 1996, as well as, recent appellate opinions significantly impacting HABC’s legal liabilities.
+HABC has been compliant with this law and is providing lead safe housing to all it serves since its inception.
+HABC has the great responsibility of providing homes for over 25,000 very low-income households throughout Baltimore city, while facing severe federal funding constraints.

 “I’m pleased that HUD has allowed HABC to satisfy these judgments and thereby provide relief to these families,” said Mayor Stephanie Rawlings-Blake.
 “I am confident that HABC will continue to address the historical challenges associated with these types of cases and meet the housing needs of the 25,000 families it serves.”